Signs and Solutions for Newborn Sleep Regression

 The Cry It Out (CIO) method, which is sometimes called controlled crying, is a sleep training approach where you allow your baby to cry while they learn to fall asleep on their own.
 It’s worth noting that there are many different CIO methods that allow for different amounts of crying.

 Depending on the method you use, you can allow your 8-month-old baby to cry for more or less time.
 For example, using the Ferber method, let your baby cry for 5 minutes the first time before responding.
 After that, extend your response time in 5-minute increments.

 According to the Bucknam and Ezzo method, you should be able to let your 8-month-old baby cry for 15 to 20 minutes before sleep.

 Final Thoughts on the 8-10 Month Sleep Regression

 Feeling like there is backwards progress in something you've worked hard to help your baby with can be frustrating.
+Children and sleep is a tricky topic.
 But it's important to realize that sleep regressions are temporary.
 Staying calm, patient, and focused on the outcome is the best thing you can do to help your baby get through this as quickly as possible.

 And let's be honest, it does feel pretty amazing to have a little reminder that you're their favorite human (even if it does mean a little less sleep for a bit).